Nokodev-programming/SMLoader_LIST/README.md

 # SMLoader Database

-This is a database for the SMLoader Project.
-Because it won't be great if you have to each time redownload this (When it gets released).
+Welcome to the database github repo of SMLoader.
+In here all verified mods and etc are stored.
+Why?
+That's because (When it gets released) you have to each time redownload it just to update the database.
+This reduces the owner (NokoDev) to update the database.
+Now this is Free And smart idea.
+No wonder why the owner has to entirly make a server just for a database.

-If your a mod developer and created a mod that's populair AND a populair youtuber has posted a video of it then you can call a Issue and NokoDev will verify it.
-Order to successfully verify it NokoDev will send a message claming if you want the selected mod to be verified.
-This prevents from people verifing a mod that they don't own.
+## For all mod developers:

-Your Issue needs to look like this:
+You can upload your mod to the Database.
+Just that i needs requriements and verification The requriements are `Mod must be reviewed AND used in a populair youtube channel`, `Mod needs around 30K Subscribers`.
+Onces that you can create a Issue (Issues are used for uploading mods and verify them.
+That's how it works for THIS repo.).
+Your issue sould look like this:
 ```
 MOD ID: <Insert your mod id showned in the workshop folder)
 MOD Name: <Insert your mod's title